npradaschnor/Programming-and-Scripting-Project-2018/README.md

 <p align="center"><img src="https://image.ibb.co/j3O0cH/Figure_1.png" align="center"></p>

 <p align="justify"> :arrow_right_hook:#5 Box and Whisker Plot: also called a box plot the bottom and the top of the box are the first and the third quartiles, while the band inside the box shows the median (second quartile).
 Data not included between the whiskers are plotted as outlier (small circle).
-That way, the box plot displays the minimum, first quartile, median, third quartile, and maximum[14,15].</p>
+That way, the box plot displays the minimum, first quartile, median, third quartile, and maximum[14,15].This plot gives us just a sketchy estimate of the distribution of the values for each attribute.</p>

 <p align="center"><img src="https://image.ibb.co/mGjQdc/efbb442e599e8ed46c183917f8ffbd90cfc82cab.gif" alt="efbb442e599e8ed46c183917f8ffbd90cfc82cab" border="0" align="center"></p>
 <p align="center">Box plot.
 From https://goo.gl/u3g4EN </p>